-Keyin College, Grand Falls-Windsor campus, is pleased to announce our Pharmacy Technician Program has been awarded FULL ACCREDITATION for a three year term (July 1, 2015 – June 30, 2018) from The Canadian Council for Accreditation of Pharmacy Programs (CCAPP).
+Keyin College, Grand Falls-Windsor campus, is pleased to announce our Pharmacy Technician Program has been awarded ACCREDITATION STATUS for a three year term (July 2018 – June 2021) from The Canadian Council for Accreditation of Pharmacy Programs (CCAPP).
 Please visit CCAPP for more information on the Stages of Accreditation of Pharmacy Programs.

 CCAPP accreditation means that graduates of this program are eligible for direct admission into the Pharmacy Technician Qualifying Examination which is a requirement to becoming a Registered Pharmacy Technician through the Newfoundland and Labrador Pharmacy Board (NLPB).
 For more information on the Technician Regulation Process, please visit NLPB.

 Over the past five years, there has been substantial focus placed on the regulated status of pharmacy technicians.
 In 2007, The National Association of Pharmacy Regulatory Authorities (NAPRA) prepared the Professional Competencies for Canadian Pharmacy Technicians at Entry to Practice.
 These competencies describe the roles and responsibilities of pharmacy technicians as regulated health care professionals, articulating that pharmacy technicians’ expertise focuses on the knowledge, skills and abilities related to the technical elements of prescription and patient information, and of product and drug distribution.
 Please go to NAPRA for more information on the Model Standards of Practice for Canadian Pharmacy Technicians.